Don Pratt: Early life

 Born in Brookfield, Missouri, Pratt graduated from the University of Wisconsin-Madison in 1917.
 He received his commission as a second lieutenant after enlisting in the army during World War I, in August 1917.

 From 1932 to 1936, he served as adjutant, 15th Infantry Regiment, in Tientsin, China.
 Next he was an instructor, for the infantry school at Fort Benning, Georgia, from 1937 until 1941.
 Upon the United States entry into World War II, he was named chief-of-staff, 43rd Infantry Division, 1941-1942.
 His next assignment, in August 1942, was as the deputy commander, for the newly formed 101st Airborne Division, at the rank of brigadier general.
 Pratt was named the assistant division commander on September 15, 1943, under Major General William C. Lee.
 Stationed near the town of Newbury, England, on February 9, 1944, Lee suffered a major heart attack.
 Pratt thought that he would be chosen to succeed Lee, but Maxwell D. Taylor, then 82nd Airborne artillery commander, was given command of the 101st Airborne.

 Invasion of Normandy

-For the American airborne landings as part of the Invasion of Normandy, General Pratt, originally assigned to command the division train and reserve troops of the 101st to be landed by sea, received permission to land with a force of CG-4A Waco gliders assigned to Mission Chicago, the first U.S. glider assault during the invasion.
+For the American airborne landings as part of the Invasion of Normandy, General Pratt, originally assigned to command the division train and reserve troops of the 101st to be landed by sea, received permission to land with a force of CG-4A Waco gliders assigned to Mission Chicago, the first American glider assault during the invasion.